top of page

 A scientist pipettes coloured liquid into sample tubes

 A Scientist Just Like Me is a resource created by the Primary Science Teaching Trust to show the diversity of people in scientific careers.
 As well as telling you about their jobs, you can filter the profiles to see, for example, LGBTQ+ scientists, or scientists with disabilities.
 This can be great for supporting relationships education (PSHE), helping students see that anyone can succeed in a STEM job, whatever their background.
-And to get you started check out some of the wonderful women in STEM we profiled for Ada Lovelace day - showcasing careers in psychology and neuroscience.
+We love smashing stereotypes at Braintastic!
+Science - why not check out some of our posts on the wonderful women in STEM we profiled for Ada Lovelace day or our feature celebrating the amazing work of 5 black psychologists and neuroscientists for Black History Month.

 Cost: Free - ££ Effort: ++++